OSGeo/grass-website/content/download/addons.en.md

 ### <a name="Overview"></a>Overview of addons

-There is a [growing list of GRASS GIS addons](/grass8/manuals/addons/) available which are not (yet) part of the core software package.
+There is a [growing list of GRASS addons](/grass8/manuals/addons/) available which are not (yet) part of the core software package.
 They can be easily installed.

 ### <a name="Common-user"></a>Beginner users